Boom Lake is a turquoise beauty, sitting beneath 600-metre cliffs in Banff National Park. It's…

-The hike is approximately 4.1 kilometres one-way but that is from the trailhead kiosk west of the campground to the rock scramble near the ridge top.
-Add another kilometre for the walk from the parking lot so round-trip, count on at least 10.2 kilometres with an elevation gain of 415 metres.
+The hike is approximately 4.1 km one-way but that is from the trailhead kiosk west of the campground to the rock scramble near the ridge top.
+Add another kilometre for the walk from the parking lot so round-trip, count on at least 10.2 km with an elevation gain of 415 m.

 Walking along the trail beside the Little Elbow River is a very pleasant way to start hiking – but it is a means to an end as the actual trail up to Nihahi Ridge is a few kilometres from the parking lot.
 The initial part of the hike is flat and easy.